KonstantinKolo/online-chat/README.md

-A simple, vintage looking chat app.
+A simple, vintage looking chatting website.
 I'll use it for later projects.
 Also its a project I did as a task for a school organised company project.

 https://win95chat.netlify.app/
 ⬆️ May not work in the future.
 The servers are down but the visuals of the site are accessible.